-Behold, I will send my messenger, and he shall prepare the way before me; and the Lord, whom ye seek, shall suddenly come to his temple, even the messenger of the covenant, whom ye delight in; behold, he shall come, saith the LORD of hosts.
-(Malachi 3:1)
+"Behold, I send My messenger, and he will prepare the way before Me.
+And the Lord, whom you seek, will suddenly come to His temple, even the Messenger of the covenant, in whom you delight.
+Behold, He is coming," says the Lord of hosts. -Malachi 3:1